stephenlake/laravel-mailsceptor/README.md

     php artisan vendor:publish --provider=Mailsceptor\MailsceptorServiceProvider:class

-Run the migrations (Only required if `database.enabled=true` in `config/mailsceptor.php`)

-    php artisan migrate

 That's it.
 Send an email using a Laravel driver and enjoy.
+See the full documentation below for further functionality and configuration settings.

 #### See [extended documentation](https://stephenlake.github.io/laravel-mailsceptor)